ShenghaiRong/caffe_srgan/readme.md

     cd yourpath/caffe/examples/SRGAN/ && python srres-deploy.py
    ```
 ## Benchmarks
 Currently, the SRResNet-MSE worked well ,but it is still training and tuning.
+My results of SRGAN-MSE are

+weird, and I don't know what's going wrong with it...

  > *Factor 4 : Set5*

 |    Model/Benchmarks    | PSNR  |  SSIM  |